 Reconnect America Podcast

 Reconnect America is the new podcast from Solutionary Rail.
 It presents a creative yet common sense vision for U.S. railroads.
 Hosted by Bill Moyer, Reconnect America weaves together the genius of community and technical experts, workers and policymakers, advocates and scholars.
-The podcast expands expands upon the book Solutionary Rail: A People-powered Campaign to Electrify America’s Railroads and Open Corridors to a Clean Energy Future.
+The podcast expands upon the book Solutionary Rail: A People-powered Campaign to Electrify America’s Railroads and Open Corridors to a Clean Energy Future.
 Reconnect America reflects a decade of research, writing, and advocacy that illuminates the many ways in which the U.S. rail system can be harnessed to better serve public interests and solve 21st century problems.

-Listen/Subscribe on: Apple Podcasts, Substack, Spotify, YouTube, or watch this page for New Episodes.
 Pitch-in with a tax-deductible donation to keep this podcast free of paywalls or ads.
 Spread the word!

-Or keep scrolling for our most recent episodes:
+Keep scrolling for our most recent episodes:

 Read more